 Education level.
 Educated people, including college graduates and young business professionals, are drawn to certain concepts more than others.
 The opposite is also true.
 Consider the education level of the population in the area and how it will affect your establishment before you set up shop.

-Crime rate.
 Criminal activity may be a detriment to some locations, since high crime has the ability to drive down an entire neighborhood.
 On the other hand, plenty of restaurants succeed in high crime areas.
 For example, restaurants with bars often find success in inner-city or downtown areas, which are often bustling with activity but usually susceptible to higher crime.
-Even locations with large populations may see more crime than smaller towns, but from a business perspective the larger city
+Even locations with large populations may see more crime than smaller towns, but from a business perspective the larger city May Prove More Profitable.

 downtown districts and developed strips are higher than other areas.
 They offer a level of visibility that can bring in a great deal of walk-in business.